Research Frontpage

 • Layered visibility: cited, mentioned, and recommended presence are increasingly treated as separate outcomes.

-• Operational KPIs such as prompt-triggered mentions, crawl success, and machine-validated authority.
+• Operational KPIs such as prompt-triggered mentions, crawl success, machine-validated authority, citation frequency, and retrieval-surface impressions.

 Underlying Shift